amirrajan/pomodoro-text/README.md

 Here is an example text conversation you can have with Pomodoro Text:

-- `status`: "no pomodoro's currently running"
+- `status`: "no pomodoro is currently running"
 - `need to create readme`: "need to create readme started at Tue Dec 31 2013 21:54:18 GMT+0000 UTC"
 - `status`: "need to create readme started - 25 minute(s) left"
 - work for 25 minutes....